SebastianSydlik/MRI-based-dementia-prediction/README.md

 'nwbv': normalized volume of the brain,
 'asf': atlas scaling factor used for brain volume normalization.

-The target variable can be either/a combination of:
+The target variable used is the ratio of:
 'mmse': mental state exam - measurement of cognitive performance on a scale from 30 to 0 - scores <=26 mean dementia,
-'cdr': cognitive dementia ranking - measurement of cognitive performance on a scale from 0 to 3 in which a score >=1 means dementia,
+'cdr': cognitive dementia ranking - measurement of cognitive performance on a scale from 0 to 3 in which a score >=1 means dementia.
+As a mmse score <=26 means dementia and a cdr score >=1 means dementia, a ratio of cdr/mmse >= 1/26 would mean dementia, which I use as threshold for binary classification.